Implant Dentures Dentist

 -

-Prevention of Bone Loss – A common problem with conventional dentures is bone loss, which can give patients significant aesthetic changes over time (e.g., the appearance of the patient’s facial features collapsing inwards).
+Prevents of Bone Loss – A common problem with conventional dentures is bone loss, which can give patients significant aesthetic changes over time (e.g., the appearance of the patient’s facial features collapsing inwards).
 On the other hand, implant-supported dentures can help preserve your jawbone structure.
 When you chew and bite, the force travels through the implants and into the bone, which mimics the stimulation of natural tooth roots.
 This stimulation encourages the jawbone to renew and regenerate itself, which can help prevent bone deterioration.

 -

-Increased Stability and Retention – Conventional dentures rest above the gum and are held in place by the force of suction.
+Increases Stability and Retention – Conventional dentures rest above the gum and are held in place by the force of suction.
 At times, when the suction is not sufficient, an adhesive may be needed.
 Implant-supported overdentures snap onto dental implants and provide far more stability than conventional dentures.

 -

-Improved Nutrition – Implants help dentures become more stable, which means you can eat a wider variety of foods—including more fruits and vegetables which can contribute to your overall health.
+Can Improve Overall Nutrition – Implants help dentures become more stable, which means you can eat a wider variety of foods—including more fruits and vegetables which can contribute to your overall health.

 -